swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     ///
     /// The capability determines the way in which the plugin extends SwiftPM,
     /// which determines the context that is available to the plugin and the
     /// kinds of commands it can create.
+The plugin capability also determines
+    /// how the plugin is activated.
     ///
-    /// In the initial version of this proposal, only a single build tool plugin
+    /// In the initial version of this proposal, only a single plugin capability
-    /// capability is defined.
+    /// is defined: build tool.
 The intent is to define new capabilities in the
     /// future.
     ///
     /// Another possible capability that could be added in the future could be